Distributed Key-Value Store Challenge#

 1. Persistence

-Add durability to your store.
+Add persistence to your store.
 Data should survive clean shutdowns (SIGTERM).

 1. Crash Recovery

-Handle unclean shutdowns (SIGKILL).
 Ensure data consistency after crashes.
+Data should survive unclean shutdowns (SIGKILL).

 1. Fault Tolerance

-Handle leader failures and network partitions while maintaining cluster consistency.
+Handle node failures and network partitions while maintaining safety guarantees.

 If you haven’t already, read this overview on how lsfr works and then start with stage 1 (HTTP API).